 The coastline of Kent is unique and one of the longest in England.
 The chalk, sandstone and clay cliffs that separate Kent's green and pleasant land from the sea bring visitors flocking annually, along with the natural beauty of the salt marshes and the sand and shingle-sprinkled bays.

 As the land is fabulously fertile for growing many fruit and crops, Kent is affectionately known as the Garden of England.
 With miles of golden sand and sheltered beaches being the norm, life in Kent isn't just a bowl of cherries, it's the whole cherry tree that's just ripe for the taking.

 In absolutely no particular order, and this list is by no means definitive, we have chosen the cream of the crop.
-As an added bonus, each beach has been picked because of a unique star attraction that we think is the shiny 'cherry' on the top.
+As an added bonus, each beach has been picked because of a unique star attraction that we think is its biggest highlight!

 Surrounded by high chalk cliffs, this is a popular beach for families and is quieter than that of its neighbours of Joss and Botany Bay.
 It is famous for its sea caves, which are considered to be among the finest of their ilk.
-It is dog- and family-friendly, although the parking is limited and it is possible to get cut off if you aren’t aware if the incoming tide.
+It is dog and family friendly, although the parking is limited and it is possible to get cut off if you aren’t aware of the incoming tide.

 Greatstone Beach, Romney Marsh